 Our outdoor surfaces encounter various environmental stressors, from harsh weather conditions to the movement of sturdy, heavy vehicles.
 As such, even the most solid materials can break with time.

-Although several Pittsburgh paving companies offer similar services, not all asphalt companies in Pittsburgh Pennsylvania are skilled enough to tackle the issues that require experience and professional knowledge.
+Although several Pittsburgh paving companies offer similar services, not all asphalt contractors in Pittsburgh, Pennsylvania are skilled enough to tackle the issues that require experience and professional knowledge.